Brubaker pitches Pirates past Brewers 6-1 in series opener

 Milwaukee’s only run came in the bottom of the fifth when Jace Peterson hit a one-out single and scored on Tyrone Taylor’s double.

-The Brewers had multiple opportunities to cut into the lead with RBI leader Travis Shaw at the plate in two-out situations, but he was unable to deliver.
+The Brewers had multiple chances to cut into the lead with RBI leader Travis Shaw at the plate in two-out situations, but he was unable to deliver.

 Shaw struck out swinging at a 3-2 pitch with the bases loaded in the third.
 Milwaukee had two on in the fifth when his line drive went right into the Pirates’ infield shift, enabling Newman to snare it.
 Shaw came up with the bases full again in the seventh but flied out on reliever Sam Howard’s first pitch.